Armstrong Flooring, Inc.

 To assess relative profitability and valuation, we examine the Return on Equity (ROE) and Price-to-Earnings (P/E) ratios.

-AFI vs APOG Comparison February 2026
+AFI vs JBI Comparison March 2026

 AFI plays a significant role within the Industrials sector.
 Its performance reflects broader market trends and attracts considerable investor interest.